321-iT/top20_harvester/README.md

 With "contestX" being the contest handle.

 **The contest handle is the last part of the URL of the contest.
-Should be 39 characters long**
+Should be around 39 characters long.**

-This will print every contest top 20, put the result in roundX.csv file (X being the number of contest in the order the script receveived it), and produce a final ranking based on all previous ones, print it and put it in "ranking.csv".

-### Detailed use
+Example:

+>./all_in_1.sh 2243934bca01cf9496f225c8b0b3373fa53f2c9   	[...]

+Will produce 1 round file for each contest, and one ranking.csv file with final score.

+## **Detailed use**

-To launch the script:
+To launch the harvester script:

 	python3 harvest.py "Contest handle" "output file name" (the .csv is added automatically)